 Length of Your Treatment

-Colossus will ignore treatments that goes on too long.
+Colossus will ignore treatments that go on too long.
 If you have more than 20-25 visits to your chiropractor, the system will totally discount further treatment.

 Colossus puts physical therapy, massage therapy and acupuncture in the same general category but must be documented accurately to be considered for ‘full credit’.
 The system recognizes up to 90 days of physical therapy as three months of treatment, but 91 days is considered three-to-six months of treatment and is given a higher score.